Tawnygoody/Tarmachan/TESTING.md

 ## Django Testing Framework

 The site has been tested using the Django Testing framework which uses the TestCase class which is an extension of the Python standard library module called Unit Tests.
-Tests have been written to test the Models, Forms and the Views for each app.
+Tests have been written to test the Models, Forms and Views for each app.

 To run the tests, in the terminal you can type the following command:
 - ```